openstack/swift/doc/source/admin_guide.rst

 proxy-server controller responsible for the request: "account", "container", "object", or the string "SOS" if the request came from the `Swift Origin Server`_ middleware.
-The `<verb>` portion will be one of "GET", "HEAD", "POST", "PUT", "DELETE", "COPY", or "BAD_METHOD".
+The `<verb>` portion will be one of "GET", "HEAD", "POST", "PUT", "DELETE", "COPY", "OPTIONS", or "BAD_METHOD".
 The list of valid HTTP methods is configurable via the `log_statsd_valid_http_methods` config variable and the default setting yields the above behavior.

 .. _Swift Origin Server: https://github.com/dpgoetz/sos